 - Using a high poly to low poly workflow

 - Baking out normals and ambient occlusion for rusty and dirty surfaces

 - Modeling furniture

-Hi!
-I am Adam Crespi and welcome to Creating Game Props in 3ds Max.
-In this course, we'll look at modeling large and small props for games, starting out with the basic workflow; cloning and instancing objects for ease of modeling and unwrapping.
-Then we'll look at unwrapping and painting by hand textures in Photoshop.
-We'll look at diffuse, normal and specular textures, additionally using some plug-ins to help us generate our normal maps.
-Then we'll move into our digital sculpting application Mudbox, and look at ways to add realism detail to our objects.
+- [Voiceover] Hi, I'm Adam Crespi and welcome to Creating Game Props in 3ds Max.
+In this course, we'll look at modeling large and small props for games.
+Starting out with a basic work flow, cloning and instancing objects for ease of modeling and unwrapping.
+Then we'll look at unwrapping, and painting by hand textures in Photoshop.
+We'll look at diffuse, normal, and specular textures.
+Additionally, using some plugins to help us generate our normal maps.
+Then we'll move into our digital sculpting application, Mudbox, and look at ways to add realism and detail to our objects.

 Illustrator CC 2013 One-on-One: Fundamentals1,633,291 Views

 Illustrator CC 2013 One-on-One: Mastery286,020 Views